ADVERTISING

 ERC project BARB publishes key study in "Nature Physics"

-DARMSTADT – An international research team led by the GSI Helmholtz Centre for Heavy Ion Research has made a decisive advance in tumor therapy.
-Within the framework of the ERC project BARB – Biomedical Applications of Radioactive Ion Beams , the treatment of a tumor in an animal with radioactive ion beams was successfully demonstrated for the first time.
+DARMSTADT – An international research team led by the GSI Helmholtz Centre for Heavy Ion Research has achieved a significant breakthrough in tumor therapy.
+Within the framework of the ERC project BARB – Biomedical Applications of Radioactive Ion Beams, the treatment of a tumor in an animal using radioactive ion beams was successfully demonstrated for the first time.
 The results were published in the journal Nature Physics .

-At the heart of the work is the idea of using radioactive ion beams simultaneously for treatment and imaging.
-This could significantly reduce one of the greatest challenges in particle therapy – the so-called range uncertainty.
-Thanks to the intense radiation that can be generated at GSI/FAIR during ongoing experimental operations, this concept has been implemented for the first time under realistic conditions.
+The central idea of this work is to use radioactive ion beams simultaneously for treatment and imaging.
+This could significantly reduce one of the biggest challenges of particle therapy – the so-called range uncertainty.
+Thanks to the intense radiation that can be generated at GSI/FAIR during ongoing experiments, this concept has been implemented for the first time under realistic conditions.

 Professor Marco Durante , head of the Biophysics Department at GSI and project coordinator, explains: “The new idea of using the same beam for treatment and for imaging during therapy can pave the way for even more precise and versatile applications.”